TrebuhD/React-Native-TV-Detox/README.md

 # Running Detox tests inside a React Native TV environment

+This repository contains an example of how to setup & run Detox end to end tests inside a TV app build with `react-native-tvos`.

+There are 2 example screens within it, one containing a simple selectable list & details screen, and the other containing a form with a simulated network call.

-Disclaimer: this example only works with Android TV at the moment.
-Apple tvOS instructions will be added once Detox/EarlGray supports it.
+**Disclaimer: this example only works with Android TV at the moment.
+Apple tvOS instructions will be added once Detox/EarlGray supports it.**

 ## Prerequisites